 Fat will be the one thing that you really want to measure out on this program.
 When eating lots of salads, it’s very easy to pile on the oils which can cause weight gain.

-It’s important to measure portions throughout your diet.
+It’s important to measure portions throughout your two-week diet.

 Water is Also Going to be Essential For You